UNiXMIT/UNiXextend/docs/AcuToWeb-IIS.md

 ### OPEN ports 443 and 8080

 You must ensure that the ports you are assigning in IIS are OPEN in order to allow IIS to recieve the traffic that is being routed to AcuToWeb.
-In this setup I opened ports 443and 8080 in the Windows firewall.
+In this setup I opened ports 443 and 8080 in the Windows firewall.

 ## Rewrite Rules